KoalaSat/samiz/README.md

 </div>

 ### Case B
 It's a local festivity, and everybody is on the streets celebrating.
 Unfortunately, for technical reasons, the internet connection is down in the whole town.
-Alice, who just made cookies, wants to let everyone know as quickly as possible where she is and try, while cookies are still warm:
+Alice, who just made cookies, wants to let everyone know as quickly as possible:

 <div align="center">
 <img src="https://github.com/user-attachments/assets/fb7ae48a-ac99-4a4f-a158-803f0e1641f3" width="500"/>